 Riding a wave with your body is an extraordinary experience.
 It's just you and the ocean.
-However, you can hardly do it without swim fins especially designed for bodysurfers.
+However, you can hardly do it without swim fins, specially designed for bodysurfers.

 There are notable differences between bodyboarding fins and bodysurfing fins.
 Some might think you won't notice the difference between both fin models, but that isn't absolutely exact.